grappendorf/grapp-rest-resource/README.md

     - *type:* string

-    If a base url is specified, it is prepended to all request urls.
+    The base url of all requests (e.g. https://api.exmaple.com:8000).

-  * **url**
+  * **path**

     - *type:* string

-    A pattern for the REST URL.
+    A pattern for the url path.
 Can contain colon-parameters and data bindings, for example:

-    `url="/users/:userId?q={{searchText}}"`
+    `path="/users/:userId"`

-    Default URLS:
+    Default paths:

     Method        | HTTP method | URL
     ------------- | ----------- | ---